-Tip #1: Create adaptable workspaces
+Tip #1: Create Adaptable Workspaces

-Tip #2: Embrace flexibility
+Tip #2: Embrace Flexibility

-Tip #3: Emphasize work-life balance
+Tip #3: Emphasize Work-Life Balance

-Whether employees are training for a marathon, taking a cooking class, or simply heading home to spend time with family and read a book, promote an atmosphere that celebrates large and small accomplishments (and everyday life) that have nothing to do with quarterly earnings or the new product launch.
+Whether employees are training for a marathon, taking a cooking class, or simply heading home to spend time with family and read a book, promote an atmosphere that celebrates large and small accomplishments (and everyday life), that have nothing to do with quarterly earnings or the new product launch.
 This type of environment shows that you value your employees and engenders loyalty to your company in a time when the typical worker only stays at his or her job for an average of just over four years before moving on.
-This offers long-term cost savings for companies who don’t have to worry about the emotional and financial repercussions of worker churn.
+This offers long-term cost savings for companies who do not have to worry about the emotional and financial repercussions of worker churn.

-Tip #4: Embrace new technology
+Tip #4: Embrace New Technology

-Tip #5: Eliminate tedious tasks
+Tip #5: Eliminate Tedious Tasks

 In the same way technology is making the office environment more inviting, so is it making work life easier by eliminating the most tedious tasks.
 Take, for example, meeting management.
-The average office employee spends over five hours each week sitting in meetings and over four hours preparing for them.
+The average office employee spends over five hours each week sitting in meetings, and over four hours preparing for them.
 Meeting prep includes everything from finding a suitable meeting space, booking the space, tracking down and reserving the in-room technology and equipment needed, ordering catering and refreshments, and handling guests as they arrive for the meeting.

 Fortunately, today’s meeting management software takes the frustration out of the meeting booking and handling process, makes catering a breeze, and automatically takes care of visitors when they arrive at your office.
 With the right platform, everything can be handled with a few clicks directly from users’ smartphones or calendars, saving them hours of time each week.